e-ditiones/PARALLEL17/README.md

 If you want to contribute, you can do so by cloning the repository and sending us a pull request, or by sending an email at simon.gabay[at]unine.ch.

 ## Cite this repository
 Simon Gabay (éd.), _PARALLEL17: a parallel corpus (diplomatic vs normalised) of 17th c.
-FRench texts_, Neuchâtel: Université de Neuchâtel, 2019, [https://github.com/e-ditiones/PARALLEL17](https://github.com/e-ditiones/PARALLEL17).
+French texts_, Neuchâtel: Université de Neuchâtel, 2019, [https://github.com/e-ditiones/PARALLEL17](https://github.com/e-ditiones/PARALLEL17).

 Please keep me posted if you use this data! simon.gabay[at]unine.ch